icc-canoo/handbook/docs/benefits-and-perks.md

 ## Paid time off

+### Your first day
+Your very first day is a fully paid day off that doesn't count against your vacation allowance.
+Do whatever you want to get ready for the next phase of your career.

 ### Vacation
 Everybody at the ICC receives a minimum three weeks of paid vacation.
 Some positions offer four weeks.